How An Exiled Activist In Minnesota Helped Spur Big Political Changes In Ethiopia

 He's calm and unemotional when he talks about the violence across the country.

 "When you move from dictatorship to democracy, people move from fearing the guns to respecting the law," he says.
-"But there is a vacuum in the middle, there is a gap."
+"But there is a vacuum in the middle; there is a gap."

-The "non-negotiable" demands
+The "not negotiable" demands

 As Kemal pulls out of the Shashamane strip mall, a heavy rain begins to fall.

 For years, Kemal was on the run.
-The previous government tracked his cell phones so he switched SIM cards hundreds of times.
+The previous government tracked his cellphones, so he switched SIM cards hundreds of times.
 He would stay in a town for a few days, talk to leaders about nonviolent protests and then move elsewhere.

-His family stayed in Shashamane and he encouraged his 18-year-old son, Wetumusa Kemal, to go out into the streets.
+His family stayed in Shashamane, and he encouraged his 18-year-old son, Wetumusa Kemal, to go out into the streets.

 He motions to Wetumusa to show this reporter the consequences of that.
 Wetumusa rolls up his pant leg, revealing a scar from a bullet wound on his left knee.

 During the struggle, Wetumusa says, the military was everywhere.
-They surrounded schools and beat them in classrooms.
-Sometimes soldiers would round them up during protests and send them to reeducation camps.
+It surrounded schools and beat the students in classrooms.
+Sometimes soldiers would round them up during protests and send them to re-education camps.

 "They told us to lie down, then they beat us with the sticks and they ran over us with their big shoes," he says.